 Amongst 65 million items listed and 100s of brands often at 90% of the retail price, you're almost certainly set for a thrifting find.
 This behemoth thrifting mecca stocks well-known designers like Gucci and Burberry and has a great selection of designer labels under $50.
 Something for every budget.

 ThredUP makes it easy to send them your old clothing pieces.
-With a few clicks, they'll send you a "Clean Out Kit" - a green and white polka dot bulk selling bag to stuff full of those unwanted or vintage clothing items.
+With a few clicks, they'll send you a "Clean Out Kit" - a giant polka dot bag to stuff full of those unwanted or vintage clothing items.
 You can then send it back to them.
 Alternatively, you can choose to print out at-home pre-paid shipping labels to send them your unwanted clothing items.